Measles vs Chickenpox: Difference and Comparison

 2. Measles presents a high fever, cough, and red blotchy rash, while chickenpox causes an itchy, blister-like rash.

-3. Chickenpox generally causes milder symptoms in children than in adults, while measles can lead to severe complications regardless of age.
+3. Chickenpox causes milder symptoms in children than in adults, while measles can lead to severe complications regardless of age.

 Measles vs Chickenpox